ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 1. Cause recoil damage to the user equal to 1/3 of the damage dealt to the target,
 2. Possibly paralyze the target after a successful hit.

-Here's the decompiled code and associated hex values (organized for your convenience) of battle effect script 262.
+Here's the decompiled code and associated hex values (organised for your convenience) of battle effect script 262.
 You can also view it from [PokePlatinum](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/res/battle/scripts/effects/effect_script_0262.s) or by unpacking `/battle/skill/be_seq.narc` and opening file `0262` in a hex editor.

 ```
 // Battle Effect Script 262 - PokePlatinum Decompilation Code